-EDUC 501 Foundations of American Education 3 hrs EDUC 511 Research and Statistics 3 hrs

-Total required hours for the M.Ed. in Elementary Education 42 hrs
+EDUC 501 Foundations of American Education 3 hrs EDUC 511 Research and Statistics 3 hrs Total required hours for the M.Ed. in Elementary Education 42 hrs

 For secondary majors, the total number of hours for licensure is 18 in addition to the bachelor's degree.
-Candidates may apply for licensure after completing the required coursework, required testing, and student teaching.
+Secondary candidates may apply for licensure after completing the professional core, required discrepancy coursework, required testing, and student teaching.
 The M.Ed. degree is optional and not required for licensure.
 The following courses are additional and required for the M.Ed. degree for secondary majors:

-EDUC 501 Foundations of American Education 3 hrs EDUC 511 Research and Statistics 3 hrs
+EDUC 501 Foundations of American Education 3 hrs EDUC 511 Research and Statistics 3 hrs CI 501 Curriculum, Instruction and Assessment 3 hrs EDUC 572 Early Childhood and Adolescent Child Development 3 hrs

-CI 501 Curriculum, Instruction and Assessment 3 hrs EDUC 572 Early Childhood and Adolescent Child Development 3 hrs EDUC 595 Topic: Methods of Teaching in Secondary Environments 3 hrs EDUC 602 Structuring Learning Environments 3 hrs EDUC 607 Brain Compatible Teaching and Learning 3 hrs EDUC 692 Equity Issues in Education 3 hrs Total additional M.Ed. hours 24 hrs

-Total required hours for the M.Ed. degree in Secondary Education 42 hrs
+EDUC 595 Topic: Methods of Teaching in Secondary Environments 3 hrs EDUC 602 Structuring Learning Environments 3 hrs EDUC 607 Brain Compatible Teaching and Learning 3 hrs EDUC 692 Diversity and Equity Issues 3 hrs Total additional M.Ed. hours 24 hrs Total required hours for the M.Ed. degree in Secondary Education 42 hrs